Do You Need a Water Filter in Melbourne? Honest 2026 Answer

-Melbourne’s tap water is safe, but is it as good as it could be?
-Here’s an honest look at what’s in your water, what a filter actually removes, and whether it’s worth the investment for your home.
+Melbourne’s tap water is safe – but is it as good as it could be?
+Here’s an honest look at what’s in your water, what a filter actually removes, whether it’s worth it for your home, and when you can skip it.

 $ 50 OFF